Community Gardens

 How long will I have my plot?

-You will have a reserved plot from the opening day of the garden season, or the day payment is received, if the gardens have already opened.
-Your reservation will end the last day of the season, which varies each year.
-The last day of the season is shared with gardeners by email and posted on-site at all gardens.
+You will have a reserved plot from the opening day of the garden season, (or the day of payment if the gardens have already opened) until the last day of the season, which is advertised by email and on the Community Gardens webpage.

 Will I get the same plot I had last year?

-We try our best to accommodate requests for specific plot locations; however, we reserve the right to make adjustments as needed to serve the needs of gardeners with varying physical abilities.
+We try our best to accommodate requests for plot locations; however, we reserve the right to make adjustments to be inclusive of gardeners with varying physical abilities.

 Can you move my plot after it has been assigned?